CrossGen: Revival

-In July 2010, Marvel Comics' editor-in-chief Joe Quesada announced at the San Diego Comic-Con that Marvel (also a Disney-owned company) would revive a number of CrossGen titles.
+In July 2010, Marvel Comics (also a Disney-owned company) announced a plans to revive a number of CrossGen titles.

 Marvel began to publish Ruse and Sigil in March 2011 as four-issue miniseries.
 Both completed their run, and a third Crossgen title, Mystic, premiered in August 2011.
 Two more books, Route 666 and Kiss Kiss Bang Bang, were announced during Fan Expo Canada in late August, and were set to start in February 2012, but were never published due to low interest in the previously released series.

-In August 2022, Marvel Comics announced CrossGen Tales #1, a trade paperback collection that contains the reprinted original first issues of Mystic, Sigil, Ruse, and Soujourn.
-This would be the first time that CrossGen titles would be available in a digital format.
-In October 2022, an omnibus collection of the original Sigil series was announced with an anticipated release scheduled for Summer 2023.
+In 2022, Marvel Comics released CrossGen Tales #1, a trade paperback collection that contains the reprinted original first issues of Mystic, Sigil, Ruse, and Soujourn.
+An omnibus collection of the original Sigil series was released in 2023.

+In September 2024, every issue of Mystic appeared within the Marvel Unlimited app.
+Each issue displays the Marvel logo in the place where the CrossGen logo used to be.
+The series was also released in omnibus trade format that month.

 Titles

 Sigilverse

 The majority of CrossGen's titles took place within a shared universe, informally dubbed the Sigilverse by CrossGen fans.
 CrossGen published the following titles in the Sigilverse.
 Most titles are listed in order of appearance.
-Mini-series and one-shots associated with an ongoing title are listed thereunder.
+Miniseries and one-shots associated with an ongoing title are listed thereunder.

 CrossGen collected several of the above titles in trade paperback format.